Oops and Daisies

 Our little man joined our family in late January 2017.

 I can’t even begin to imagine what it’s like to process so much change at once.
-Suddenly he’s in this world of all sorts of people (many voices of whom he recognized, I hope), and all these different sounds and colors (although I’m not quite sure newborns can see those yet).
-It’s got to be quite the jarring experience.
+Suddenly he’s in this world of all sorts of people (many voices of whom he recognized, I hope), and all these different sounds and colors, although I know newborns can’t quite see those yet.
+Still, it’s got to be a jarring experience.

 But with the events of the last week, I think that’s what change so often is: jarring.
 Especially when you’re not ready for it.

-We’d also been trying to prep Little Miss for Little Man’s arrival for MONTHS.
+As I’ve shared before, we’d been prepping Little Miss for Little Man’s arrival for MONTHS.
 But even that change has been hard for her.
 The first night we were home, she took a look at my belly, pointed at it and said, “Put him back in.”

-Change happensI guess that’s a part of what change is too… change doesn’t wait for us.
-It happens, whether we’re ready for it or not.
+Change happensI guess that’s a part of what change is too: change doesn’t wait for us.
+It happens, whether we’re ready or not.

 Share this: